An Aldaria Journal

 The girl nodded and gripped his hand.
 Her blond hair was dingy and unwashed.
 Her brown eyes had dark circles and her skin was breaking out in the same rash her father had.
 These people were dying.
 He followed her as the two called out for Ayana.

 “I think she is this way.
-Are you sure she can save us sir?”
-The girl whimpered.
+Are you sure she can save us sir?” she whimpered.

 “I trust her with my heart” He replied.